esentri/domainlifecycles/readme_json_mapping.md

 <a name="activation-jackson-extension"></a>
 ### Activation of the Jackson extension

 Common extensions are typically included in Jackson as Jackson modules.
-NitroX DLC offers the `module.io.domainlifecycles.jackson.DlcJacksonModule` for this purpose.
+DLC offers the `io.domainlifecycles.jackson.module.DlcJacksonModule` for this purpose.

 In Spring or SpringBoot projects, Jackson modules can simply be declared as beans in order to include them: